k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 The LLM plugin can be used for various tasks.
 One of them is to generate a free-text description of the Catalog fields.
 To achieve that, the user prompt and other input parameters should be updated to include the required task.

-This is a product default definition of the LLM Description plugin that will generate a short description of each data source's field in the Catalog:
+The following is the default product configuration of the LLM Description plugin, which generates a short description for each field in the Catalog:

 ~~~json
 {